swizzin/swizzin/CONTRIBUTING.md

   - Record any application information that might need to be dynamically retrieved into the .lock file above.

 ## Bash code styleguide
+### Shellcheck
+Please use `shellcheck` and its IDE plugins and resolve any warnings for the code you have contributed.

 ### Code re-use
 Please familiarise yourself with the functions available under `sources/functions` as they handle a large amount of steps you might need to do manually.